 The proposed interior drainage features for the newly constructed levees include a combination of gravity culverts and a pump station with associated forced discharge pipe to manage localized stormwater runoff.
-Two gravity culverts would be located along the right bank, while the remaining culverts and the pump station would be situated along the left bank (Figure 2).
+One gravity culvert would be located along the right bank, while the remaining culverts and the pump station would be situated along the left bank (Figure 2).